odedstein/sgi-introduction-course/002_NumPy/002_NumPy.md

 We will now quickly go through the basic programming control statements and how they are implemented in Python.
-This section assumes that you already know the programming concepts behind `if`, `while`, and `for`, and will only quickly explain how to use these.

 An `if` block in Python has the form
 ```python